-Via the Swedish Transport Administration's e-service (MPK Korttid) Phone: +46 10-125 10 10, state if the question concerns long-term
+Phone: +46 10-125 10 10, state if the question concerns long-term planning or late path request.

-5.3 Application later than 15:00 weekdays before the next operational period and during the operational period
+5.3 Questions about the application from 15.00 on weekdays before the next operating period and during the operating period

 The term operational period is defined in the list of definitions in the beginning of the Network Statement.